omoyemiquadri/Currency_Converter-/README.md

 # Currency_Converter
-A python script to convert difference currency into any desire currency
+A python script to convert different currency into any desire currency